-The Klipsch R-100SW’s back has line-level/LFE RCA jacks, while the SVS PB-1000 features stereo line-level RCA inputs and a speaker-level binding post input.
+The Klipsch R-100SW has some jacks at the back called line-level/LFE RCA jacks.
+The SVS PB-1000 has different jacks called stereo line-level RCA inputs and a speaker-level binding post input.
 You can connect more devices to the SVS PB-1000 than you can with the Klipsch R-100SW.

 The SVS PB-1000 is a powerhouse with its 300 watts RMS power and 720 watts peak power.
 The Klipsch R-100SW’s main advantage is the SVS PB-1000’s frequency range of 19 to 270 Hz.
 This allows it to produce a wider spectrum of low-frequency sound quality.

 The Klipsch S-100SW is a great choice when it comes to price and performance.
 It is significantly less expensive than the SVS PB-1000 so it is a better choice for those who have entry-level home theater equipment.